peichhorn/lombok-pg/README.markdown

 # lombok-pg

 lombok-pg is a collection of extensions to [lombok](https://github.com/rzwitserloot/lombok).
-It is distributed together with lombok in one spicy package. lombok-pg is usually pretty much up to date with lombok, so you can enjoy all the funky stuff lombok offers and a bit more.
+It is distributed together with lombok in one spicy package. lombok-pg is usually pretty much up to date with lombok, so you can enjoy all the funky stuff lombok offers ...and a bit more!

 ## Extensions to lombok found in this version: